Millions of people with food allergies struggle to cook confidently.

 Before

 Users were unsure where they were in the onboarding flow.
-They also felt the back/next arrows weren’t visible at the bottom.
+Back/next arrows were not immediately visible.

 After